freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-the-environment.english.md

 ## Description
 <section id='description'>
 For the following challenges, you will be working with a new starter project that is different from the previous one.
 You can find the new starter project on <a href='https://glitch.com/edit/#!/remix/clone-from-repo?REPO_URL=https://github.com/freeCodeCamp/boilerplate-socketio/'>Glitch</a>, or clone it from <a href='https://github.com/freeCodeCamp/boilerplate-socketio/'>GitHub</a>.
+Create a new GitHub app, and add the new keys to the .env file as 'GITHUB_CLIENT_ID' and 'GITHUB_CLIENT_SECRET'.
+You will also need to add a new 'SESSION_SECRET' and your database URI as 'DATABASE'.
+Don't forget to update the callback url in auth.js to match your project.
 Add Socket.IO as a dependency and require/instantiate it in your server defined as 'io' with the http server as an argument. <code>const io = require('socket.io')(http);</code>
 The first thing needing to be handled is listening for a new connection from the client.
 The <dfn>on</dfn> keyword does just that- listen for a specific event.
 It requires 2 arguments: a string containing the title of the event thats emitted, and a function with which the data is passed though.
 In the case of our connection listener, we use <em>socket</em> to define the data in the second argument.
 A socket is an individual client who is connected.
 For listening for connections on our server, add the following between the comments in your project: